 About our admissions process and deadlines

 The admissions process for graduate studies at McGill University takes place in two stages, and runs from beginning of December until May.
 Due to the large number of applications received, it takes time to review and assess candidates’ files.

 At the first stage, the Faculty of Law reviews all applications; those that are recommended by the Graduate Admissions Committee of the Faculty of Law are then sent to the University's Graduate and Postdoctoral Studies (GPS).
 Official offers to our programs are made to successful applicants at the second stage of the process.

 Communication with GPS or Law's Graduate Law Admissions Office regarding applicants and/or application files is limited to those administrative officers responsible for graduate programs, such as Faculty Deans, Faculty Associate Dean (Graduate Studies), Graduate Program Directors, or Graduate Program Coordinators.

-Non-Canadian applicants should contact the Canadian Embassy in their home country at least one year prior to their desired program's starting date to find out if they need student visas, medical examinations, etc. McGill International Student Services provide valuable information about this process, along with a downloadable Pre-Departure Guide.
+Non-Canadian applicants should contact the Canadian Embassy in their home country at least one year prior of their desired program's start date to find out if they require student visas, medical examinations, etc. McGill International Student Services provide valuable information about this process, along with a downloadable Pre-Departure Guide.